UniversalDependencies/docs/_axm/index.md

 and [Middle Armenian features](feat/index.html).

 * Armenian uses all 17 universal POS categories, including particles ([PART]()).
-* The tag [DET]() is used for articles and pronominal words used with a determiner function, including possessives (the traditional grammar does not define determiners, but distinguishes pronominal modifiers).
+* The tag [DET]() is used for articles and pronominal words used with a determiner function (pro-adjectives), including possessives (the traditional grammar does not define determiners, but distinguishes pronominal modifiers).
 The tag [PRON]() is reserved for pronouns occurring as the head of a noun phrase.
 Pronominal quantifiers (which the traditional grammar includes in pronouns) are [DET]() as well.

-* Eastern Armenian has one auxiliary verb ([AUX]()), _եմ_ (“to be”), but the lemma _լինել_ is also possible.
+* Middle Armenian has several auxiliary verbs ([AUX]()), _եմ_ (“to be”), but the lemma _լինել_ is also possible.
   This is in fact just an aspectual variant of _եմ_, but this is a separate lemma because the morphological process that relates it to _եմ_ is considered derivational.
-There is another auxiliary _տալ_ (“cause/make someone to perform action”) for periphrastic causatives.
-  Auxiliaries are all verbal in Eastern Armenian and can be grouped into three types:
+  Auxiliaries are all verbal in Middle Armenian and can be grouped into four types: ?
   * The copula with non-verbal predicates.
   * Periphrastic present tense (present form of _եմ_ + resultative participle of the main verb).
   * Periphrastic past tense (present form of _եմ_ + perfect of the main verb; imperfect form of _եմ_ + imperfective, perfect, future-I and resultative participles of the main verb).